 Wash chanterelles—or better not?

-The answer lies in how well you understand the product.
+The answer lies in how the product feels.
 Chanterelles are sensitive to too much moisture.
-Water quickly gets into their delicate structure and changes the texture.
+Water quickly seeps into their delicate structure and changes the texture.
 That is why the rule is: work as dry as possible.

-And yet there are times when you can wash chanterelles.
-When sand is deeply lodged in the gills or dry cleaning is no longer enough.
+And yet there are moments when you can wash chanterelles.
+If sand has settled deep into the gills or dry cleaning is no longer enough.

 Then precision matters:

-• alternatively, gently swirl them in flour water
+• alternatively, gently swish them in flour water

-Because the drier the mushrooms are when they go into the pan, the more intensely their flavour and colour will develop later.
+The drier the mushrooms are when they go into the Frying Pan, the more intensely their flavour and colour will develop later.

 Sauté chanterelles: The moment when flavour emerges

 Now everything changes.
-The raw mushroom turns into roasted aroma, depth, and warmth.
-You hear the first sizzle in the pan, see the moisture evaporate, and watch the golden surface slowly deepen in color.
+The raw mushroom becomes roasted aroma, depth, and warmth.
+You hear the first sizzle in the Frying Pan, watch moisture evaporate, and see the golden surface slowly take on colour.

 Frying chanterelles is a game of temperature and timing.

-Too little heat - and the mushrooms simmer in their own juices.
-Pans that are too crowded - and the texture turns soft instead of firm to the bite.
-That’s why great results often come down to reduction: fewer mushrooms at a time, more room for heat.
+Too little heat - and the mushrooms cook in their own water.
+Frying Pans that are too full - and the texture turns soft instead of pleasantly firm.
+That’s why good results often come from holding back: fewer mushrooms at once, more room for heat.

 What matters when frying